 ICDs are surgically implanted by an electrophysiologist, a doctor who specializes in heart rhythm disorders.

 During the procedure you’ll be given medication through an intravenous (IV) to help you relax, but you’ll remain awake while the defibrillator is being implanted.
 You’re also given an anesthetic to numb the skin at the site of the incision.
 Your heart rate and blood pressure are monitored throughout the procedure.

 An incision is made just under your left collarbone.
 The leads (wires) from the ICD are directed down veins until they make contact with your heart.
 The generator of the ICD is then placed beneath your skin.

-The University of Rochester Medical Center has been one of the world’s leaders in the development of ICDs and their use to treat heart rhythm disorders.
+UR Medicine has been one of the world's leaders in the development of ICDs and their use to treat heart rhythm disorders.
 Our team of researchers have set the standards for all doctors to treat patients with defibrillators.

-URMC has three fully-equipped electrophysiology labs for the diagnosis and treatment of heart rhythm disorders.
+UR Medicine has three fully-equipped electrophysiology labs for the diagnosis and treatment of heart rhythm disorders.
 Our labs are staffed by nurses and technicians who work exclusively with patients who have heart rhythm disorders.